On Generating Transferable Targeted Perturbations: Experiments

 \subsection{Attack Protocols and Results}

-We extensively evaluate black-box target transferability in the following scenarios. \textbf{(a)} \emph{\underline{Unknown Target Model:}} Attacker has access to a pretrained discriminator trained on labeled data but has no knowledge about the architecture of the target model. \textbf{(b)} \emph{\underline{Unknown Decision Space:}} Attacker has access to the pre-trained discriminator trained on unlabeled data in an unsupervised manner but has no knowledge about the architecture and the boundary information of the target model. \textbf{(c)} \emph{\underline{Unknown Defense:}} Attacker is unaware of the type of defense deployed at the target model, or if any defense is applied at all.
-For example, the defense can be an input processing approach or a robust training mechanism such as adversarial training.
+We evaluate black-box target transferability in the following scenarios. \textbf{(a)} \emph{\underline{Unknown Target Model:}} Attacker has access to a pretrained discriminator trained on labeled data but has no knowledge about the architecture of the target model. \textbf{(b)} \emph{\underline{Unknown Decision Space:}} Attacker has access to the pre-trained discriminator trained on unlabeled data in an unsupervised manner but does not know about the architecture and the class-boundary information learned by the target model. \textbf{(c)} \emph{\underline{Unknown Defense:}} Attacker is unaware of the type of defense deployed at the target model, or if any defense is applied at all, e.g., the defense can be an input processing approach or a robust training mechanism such as adversarial training.